How to Connect with the Writing Center

 The Writing Center is open to students at Alamance Community College for help with any writing task.
 Our services are useful for writers at every level and in any subject.
 Here are three ways to get assistance from the Writing Center:

-2. You can make a one to one appointment for feedback on your writing at https://alamance.mywconline.net.
+2. You can make a one-on-one appointment for feedback on your writing at https://alamance.mywconline.net.
 Follow the directions to register and log in.
-Once you are logged in, click on a white square for a time that you want and follow the directions on the pop up screen.
+Once you are logged in, click on a white square for a time that you want and follow the directions on the pop-up screen.

 If you need assistance with any of these options, call 336-506-4190 or email email@example.com.
 You can also download our PowerPoint presentation for more detailed instructions here.

 Troubleshooting and Time Management